sologuboved/bararan/README.md

 # bararan

-An attempt at setting up a Greek-Russian personal vacabulary db
+An attempt at setting up a Greek-Russian personal vocabulary db